NachoColl/dotnet-cf4dotnet/README.md

 # Description

-Cloudformation4dotNET (cf4dotNet) is a tool you can use to automatically create the required cloudformation templates from your dotNET code.
-The idea is that you use it on your deployment pipelines, so you finally work on the code side, without having to worry about CF templates manuals.
+Use **Cloudformation4dotNET** (cf4dotNet) to automatically create the  cloudformation templates you need to deploy your dotNET code on AWS.

+The idea is that you use it on your deployment pipelines, so you only have to work on the code side, without worrying about the related CF templates.

 # How to use it

-To start using this tool, **install the required templates**,
+To start, **install the Cloudformation4dotNET templates**,

 ```
 dotnet new -i NachoColl.Cloudformation4dotNET.Templates.DotNetNew
 ```

-and **create a simple project example**:
+and create a new project example:

 ```
 dotnet new cf4dotnet
 ```

-This will create a c-sharp project including the next files:
+This will create a project including the next files:

-- ```MyApi.cs``` as a simple API Gateway functions class example,
+- ```MyApi.cs```, a simple API Gateway functions class example,

 ```csharp
  /* A simple function to check if our API is up and running. */